XTRABYTES/XTRABYTES/doc/README_raspberry_pi.md

 ### Info

-XtraBYtes Core downloads and stores the entire history of XtraBYtes transactions;
+XTRABYTES Core downloads and stores the entire history of XtraBYtes transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from 15 minutes to a few hours or more.